Updated on July 15, 2014

 Q) How do I enroll in a GIC Medicare Plan?

 A) Complete and return the form the GIC sends to you when you or your covered spouse turns age 65.
 Alternately, you may write to the GIC.
 In your letter, include your health plan election, name, address, and Social Security Number.
-Be sure to attach the required documents as listed.
+Be sure to attach the required documents.

 Q) When can I change GIC Medicare Plans?